pypa/hatch/docs/history/hatch.md

 - Add `test` command
 - The `run` command can now execute scripts that define inline metadata for dependencies and Python version constraints
+- The `virtual` environment type now supports the ability to use UV in place of pip & virtualenv
 - Add `self report` command for submitting pre-populated bug reports to GitHub
 - The reserved environment used for static analysis is now completely configurable
 - Add the following methods to the `environment` interface for complete control over output during life cycle management: `app_status_creation`, `app_status_pre_installation`, `app_status_post_installation`, `app_status_project_installation`, `app_status_dependency_state_check`, `app_status_dependency_installation_check`, `app_status_dependency_synchronization`